While Yoko continued her art

 ever wish to get in touch with me, know that I love you deeply and would be very happy to hear from you.
 But you should not

 feel guilty if you choose not to reach me.
 You have my respect, love and support forever.

-emerged but in 1997, Kyoko called her mother and Yoko knew that this was indeed her daughter.
-Mother and daughter reunited
+but in 1997, Kyoko called her mother and Yoko knew that this was indeed her daughter.
+Mother and daughter reunited and Kyoko

-and Kyoko met her half brother, Sean.
+met her half brother, Sean.
 The family is now close and Kyoko remains in touch with her father.
-Kyoko is now a teacher,
+Kyoko is retired after working

 1986- Vain Glory